Abdullah-TU/My-Paintings/README.md

 # My Paintings
 Paintings is my hobby.
-I like to paint in water-colour and oil medium.
+I like to paint with water-colour and oil medium.
 Here are few of them:

 <p float="left">